Ennore Thermal Power Station: Shut down and Proposed Replacement

 After more than forty years the Power Plant was shut down permanently on March 31, 2017.
-It will be replaced with a single Supercritical unit of 660 MW, also run by the TANGEDCO.
+It will be replaced with a single Supercritical unit of 660 MW, also run by the Tamil Nadu Power Generation Corporation Limited.

 The replacement does not have clearance yet.
 The plant is opposed by the residents who fear that the new plant will degrade the air quality and lead to a loss of fishing livelihoods.